Paris - Ile De France

 Notre Dame Cathedral carried throughout the centuries the spiritual and religious heritage of the people of Paris and generations of kings, queens and emperors.

-In 528AD the Merovingian King Childebert built a second chapel dedicated to Notre Dame on the location of the current sacristy.
+In 528AD the Merovingian King Childebert built a second chapel, dedicated to Notre Dame, on the site of the current sacristy.

 By the 12th century the two buildings had unfortunately fallen into ruins.

-In 1163 the Bishop of Paris, Maurice de Sully, therefore commissioned the construction of Notre Dame Cathedral on their site.
+In 1163 the Bishop of Paris, Maurice de Sully, therefore commissioned the construction of Notre Dame Cathedral.

-Its architecture is a perfect illustration of early Gothic.
+Notre-Dame's architecture is a perfect illustration of Early Gothic.

-The flying buttresses were built during the 14th century to house lateral chapels and the huge rose windows to allow the light into the nave.
+The flying buttresses were built during the 14th century in order to house lateral chapels.

 Generations of artisans, workers and common people contributed to its construction.